ScuffleCloud/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for your Pull Request.
-Please provide a description above.
+Please provide a short description of your changes above.

 Bug fixes and new features should include tests.